fuzzylogicxx/fuzzylogic/posts/caught-up-in-this-big-rhythm.md

   - food
 location: Glasgow
 ---
-On arriving home after Friday morning’s dog walk I had received some records in the post.
-I recently deleted my Discogs wants-list – maintained for twenty years but a major distraction – and as a last joyful act I’d identified and have been plugging the key remaining collection gaps.
-One of those was The Blue Nile’s _Tinseltown in the rain_ – a classic Scottish pop moment with beautiful production – and I enjoyed a brief listen before heading out.
+On arriving home on Friday morning after the dog walk I had received some records in the post.
+I recently deleted my Discogs wants-list and to help bring that particular chase to an end had noted the last key remaining collection gaps and started plugging them.
+One of those was The Blue Nile’s _Tinseltown in the rain_ – a classic slice of Scottish pop with beautiful production – and I enjoyed a brief listen before heading out.

 ---